 BEST KEPT SECRET

-For a small village, it’s unusual to have not one but two excellent places to get coffee – find house plants and coffee among the surf boards at Open Surf up at Wheal Kitty, or at The Sorting Office in the village itself – where you can also pick up a bunch of gorgeous Love & Honor wild Cornish grown blooms.
+For a small village, it’s unusual to have not one but two excellent places to get coffee – find house plants and coffee among the surf boards at Open Surf up at Wheal Kitty, or at The Sorting Office in the village itself, plus there’s a new deli/flowershop, which is a collaboration between the Sorting Office team and Love & Honor who grow wild Cornish blooms.

 In common with a lot of coastal towns, St Agnes is a little way off the A30 but even bearing that in mind, it’s a reasonably easy commute by car to Truro or Falmouth.
 Truro is the nearest mainline station where it’s a 4 hours 44 minutes journey up to London Paddington, or get the coach to London Victoria Coach Station from Newquay.
 It’s a 30-minute drive to Newquay Airport, where you can catch a flight to London, Exeter or Dublin.

 View the full Top 200 Best Places to Live